davidje13/collection-storage/docs/API.md

 [migrate](#migrated) below for details on enabling automatic migrations on a per-record basis).

-The MongoDB, PostgreSQL, and SQLite databases support changing indices in any way at a later point.
-In a later deploy, you can simply create your collection with different indices, and the necessary changes will happen automatically.
+Indices can be changed in any way on subsequent runs.
+Simply create your collection with different indices, and the necessary changes will happen automatically.
+Note that some database connectors have limited support for this:

-DynamoDB indices will also be updated automatically but note that this may take some time and will use up capacity on the indices.
-Redis does not currently support changing or removing existing indices, and will not index existing data if a new index is added.
+- The Redis connector does not currently support adding, changing, or removing indices.
+Any added indices will be applied to new records, but the existing records will not be indexed.
+Removed indices will stop being updated and enforced, but their backing data will remain in the database.
+- The DynamoDB connector supports all index changes, but it may take some time to reindex and will consume capacity as it scans through all existing records in the collection.

 ## Encryption